 Why Mangos Taste Like Pine

 If you’ve ever bitten into a Mango and had your mouth flooded with the overwhelming flavor of a pine grove, you may have wondered exactly what’s going on.
-Some people love them, while others don’t.
-However, this leaves many people asking, why do mangos taste like pine?
+This leaves many people asking, why do mangos taste like pine?

 Mangos taste like pine because they’re not fully ripe and have potentially potent compounds.
 There are 30 chemicals that make up mangos, there are five important ones that mangos share with pine needles: α-pinene, β-pinene, limonene, myrcene and camphene.